VidathDissanayake/notes/networking/IP address.md

 These two devices will be able to use their private IP addresses to communicate with each other.

-However, any data sent to the Internet from either of these devices will be identified by the same public IP address.
+However, any data sent to [the internet](the%20internet.md) from either of these devices will be identified by the same public IP address.
 Public IP addresses are given by the Internet Service Provider (ISP) at a monthly fee.

 ---